5um17/wp-extended-search/readme.txt

   Download WP Extended Search and upload it to your webserver via your FTP application.
 The WordPress codex contains [instructions on how to do this here](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).
 * Activate the plugin and navigate to (Settings > Extended Search) to choose your desired search settings.

+== Frequently Asked Questions ==

+= Is it compatible with WooCommerce? =

+Yes, It is.
+When WooCommerce is active you will see a new checkbox in setting "Optimize for Products Search" select it and then the search results will use the default WooCommerce template or the template from your theme.

+= How can I add a search form? =

+You can use the Widget, Shortcode, and PHP function to display the search form.
+Also, you can add a hidden HTML field to your existing searchform.php template.

+= Can I use my default search form widget? =

+Yes, you can.
+You can modify the global setting to alter the results from the default search form.
+An extra search form is needed only when you would like to have more than one search criteria on the site.

+= Can I use this plugin just to add a specific search form to my site and leave the WordPress default search as it is? =

+Yes, you can.
+Go to the Search Settings and select Global in setting name, there you will see a button to disable the global search.
+As global search is disabled now you can add a new search form with specific search criteria.

+= How can I customize the search form? =

+You can add custom CSS to the theme to style the search form.
+Or you can set CSS classes in the widget, shortcode, and PHP function.
+Also, you can add a complete custom template for each search setting in the theme.

 == Screenshots ==
 1. WP Extented Search settings page
+2. Add/Delete Settings
+3. Edit setting name

 == Upgrade Notice ==